 But, then there was this stream too.
 At the Cornell exhibit, a video was playing called Birth on the Farm.
 It opened by showing bluebird babies hatching from their eggs, and barn swallows being fed by their parents, but then it moved quickly on to mammals.
 One after another I watched a sheep, a horse, a dog, and a cow give birth, each baby emerging with amniotic sac intact.
 Once licked clean by their mama–with a little help from the farmer–these newborns quickly found their way to the nipple or utter and began to feed.
 Human babies, like their mammalian cohort, will find their way to the breast as well, when placed on their mama’s tummies.

 Witnessing the wildly innate behavior of the mother/infant nursing dyad in the animal world heightened my wonder about how that behavior has become so disrupted among humans.
 I just finished a big research project on breastfeeding.
 My research served to scratch my perpetual itch to understand the modern-day hindrances to feed our infants in the biologically prescribed way that has sustained humanity for millennia.
-How has something that a still unseeing and non-hearing puppy can figure out within minutes of birth become something that is culturally perceived as more difficult than rocket science and as contentious as climate change?
+How has something that a puppy can figure out within minutes of birth become something that is culturally perceived as more difficult than rocket science and as contentious as climate change?
 How has the concept of species-specific milk become so foreign?

 I do know a lot of the answers to these questions, and I do appreciate that there are various circumstances where alternative methods of feeding are necessary or that choice is to be respected.
 Even at the farming event, I met a thirteen-day-old baby goat, the runt of its litter, that required supported bottle feeding by its human mama–but, still, it was receiving goat’s milk.
 Nonetheless, clinical outcomes and scientific research have led all of the leading health organizations to strongly recommend that human babies in both the non-industrialized and industrialized world exclusively receive human milk for the first six months of life for maximum immunological protection and neurological development.
 However, after about seven decades of the promotion of artificial milk substitutes (formula), there is still a collective refrain that formula is as good as breast milk–and that breastfeeding is oft not worth the bother.